 Emails sent from Ex Libris that are branded with the institution’s domain can be implemented securely in the following two ways:

-1) Configure the Ex Libris application to pass the email directly to the institution’s SMTP server to be authenticated under the institution’s policies.
-(DKIM + DMARC)
+i) Configure the Ex Libris application to pass the email directly to the institution’s SMTP server to be authenticated under the institution’s policies (DKIM + DMARC).

-2) Configure the email to be sent from the Ex Libris cloud and be authenticated using the “Sender Policy Framework” (SPF).
+ii) Configure the email to be sent from the Ex Libris cloud and be authenticated using the “Sender Policy Framework” (SPF) and DKIM.

 SPF is a method of allowing the Ex Libris cloud to send emails on behalf of the institution.
 When an email is received by a SMTP server, a security check is performed where the IP that had sent the email is compared to the IPs listed in the DNS record for the ‘From Address’ domain.
 To configure SPF, the DNS administrator of the institution needs to add the Ex Libris mail relay IP’s to the institution’s domain in a TXT record.
 The Ex Libris mail relay IP’s differ based on the region of the customer so the relevant ‘SPF Include Entry’ should be chosen.
 The different ‘SPF Include Entries’ for the different regions can be found here.